TAMRON 17 50 REVIEW

 Filter size: 67 mm

 Nice colors, contrast, sharpness, sharp at f2,8 apart from the corners, very sharp from f4.
 Not needs to think in extremes, though, the lens at f2,8 not so sharp as I would like to.
 Not bad, but not tack sharp.
 At f4 it is sharp, at f5,6 is very sharp, so sharp that an 1024 pixel image can have moire effects on a screen.
 At f2,8 perhaps good for a close portrait, but not for a landscape, because of corner softness.
-Compare to a prime some distortion seems always present.
+Compare to a prime some distortion seems always present, except at 24mm.
 Very good against flare.
 There is a thing called field curvative to speak of.
 This means that the focus plane is not straight, but curving, as a result if we make a photo of a building at f2,8 the corners can be soft because of the focus plain is not straight, and the corner can be little off focused, (see the castle at first gallery.).
 Not a big problem for me, I use the lens for landscape at smaller apertures.
 It can be good for portraits.
-Bokeh is better than the 50/1,8 II for example.
+Bokeh is better than the bokeh of the Canon 50/1,8 II for example.

 Sweet spot/sharpest aperture: